vj013il/dex-autotrading-bot/README.md

 Solana MVP scales effortlessly from high-frequency MEV extraction to strategic portfolio management.
 Whether you’re executing flash loan arbitrage, hunting Solana flash crashes, or leveraging governance-driven trades, this bot delivers unmatched efficiency, scalability, and capital protection.
 Join the elite DeFi community on GitHub and unlock the full potential of Solana’s DeFi ecosystem with Solana PulseTrader. 🌟

+With a user-friendly GUI, the user can easily change settings and parameters, and analyze mempool and blockchain in real time to select the best strategy

 ##  Key Features

 - ⚡ Token Launch Sniping: Token sniping on Solana DEX's, with Jito bundles.
 Adapted to monitor new pools on Raydium and Orca, Solana’s leading AMMs, using Serum’s orderbook events or pool creation instructions.